Vestibular Therapy

 Some common components of vestibular therapy include:

-- Canalith Repositioning Procedures: These maneuvers aim to reposition displaced calcium crystals (otoconia) in the inner ear.
-Typically once positioned correctly symptoms of vertigo will abolish.
+1. Canalith Repositioning Procedures: These maneuvers aim to reposition displaced calcium crystals (otoconia) in the inner ear.
+Typically, once positioned correctly symptoms of vertigo will abolish.

-- Gaze Stabilization Exercises: These exercises involve training the Vestibular Occular Reflex (VOR) which is your ability to focus your eyes on a stationary target while moving your head or your body is in motion.
+2. Gaze Stabilization Exercises: These exercises involve training the Vestibular Ocular Reflex (VOR) which is your ability to focus your eyes on a stationary target while moving your head or your body is in motion.
+These exercises specifically test our 3 input systems to strengthen the vestibular system as a whole.
 Improving your VOR is crucial to enhance visual stability and reduce dizziness.
+Just like a muscle needs to be trained, our vestibular system needs to be strengthened and trained as well in order to function properly.

-- Balance Training: Various exercises are used to improve balance, stability, and gait, helping patients regain confidence and reduce their risk of falls.
+3. Balance Training: Various exercises are used to improve balance, stability, and gait, helping patients regain confidence and reduce their risk of falls.
+This can also aide in improvement in the different communication systems our vestibular system uses with the brain.

 Benefits of Vestibular Therapy